jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

  - projection in time (long term support)
  - migration tools, guidance and support

- From the business perspective, .NET is good for the present and also for the future.
+From the business perspective, this consolidates .NET in a strong position.

 ## Ecosystem